Guide to French Red Wines By Region

 champagne-vineyards

-From a historical perspective, the inclusion of Champagne into this red wine discussion makes sense.
-Situated approximately 122 kilometers east of Paris, the region produced still red wines long before Champagne became synonymous with fizz; its global reputation was only really established in the 19th century.
+From a historical perspective, the inclusion of Champagne in this red wine discussion makes sense.
+Situated approximately 122 kilometers east of Paris, the region still produced red wines long before champagne became synonymous with fizz; its global reputation was established only in the 19th century.
 In the Middle Ages, Paris’ ‘backyard’ was responsible for supplying the taverns of the City of Light with pale (and probably very acidic) reds, some of which were based on the Pinot Meunier grape.
 It remains an important part of Champagne’s viticultural landscape today.

 Indeed, most winemakers would not countenance omitting Pinot Meunier from the region’s signature non-vintage (NV) style.
 In recent years, about one-third (34,000 hectares in total) of vineyards in Champagne are used to grow Pinot Meunier – it is more adept at handling cold than its common blending partner Pinot Noir.
 Although there is some debate about Pinot Meunier’s ability to enhance long-aged cuvèes (it is said that the grape peaks very quickly), houses like Krug remain resolutely committed to blending all three varieties.
 At its best, Pinot Meunier contributes red fruit, spice, and creaminess to all good Champagne.
 Perhaps the most hedonistic – and yet occasionally maligned – of the region’s key blending materials.